Editor’s note: This article was first published in December 2015 and has been updated in January 2023 with fresh information.

 What is a Twitter Chat?

-It is sometimes called Tweetchat, or Twitter chat.
-It is an organized event that focuses on predetermined topic chosen by the host which may be a company, brand or an individual.
+A Twitter chat is an organized event on Twitter that focuses on a predetermined topic chosen by the host which may be a company, brand or an individual.

-Hosting a Twitter chat is work.
-It is fun, but it is, still, WORK.
+Hosting a Twitter chat is a lot of work.
+It is fun and rewarding to those consistently either hosting or attending it, but it is, still, WORK.

 Ready to work?